24 Feb 2023

 Create a petition or open letter

-To make your campaign even stronger, we suggest setting up a petition or an open letter about a climate- or nature-related cause that matters to your area.
+To make your campaign even stronger, we suggest setting up a petition or an open letter about a climate or nature cause that matters to your area.
 It's a great way to recruit people to your mailing list, and it shows candidates that you have public support and that you’re not acting alone, meaning they'll be more likely to listen.

 Get the word out

 The more people that hear about your campaign the better.
-Spreading the word about your campaign can help recruit new people to your group and show election candidates how much support there is for climate action in your area.
+Spreading the word can help recruit new people to your group and show election candidates how much support there is for climate action in your area.

-Find out more about how you can use social media, download election-specific social media templates and get media coverage to spread the word:
+Find out more about how you can use social media and get local media coverage, and download election-specific social media templates to spread the word: